- Date : 20/07/2019

 ASBA is an application mechanism containing an authorisation to block application money in a bank account when subscribing to an issue.

-This means that an investor’s application money (if applied through ASBA) will only be debited from the bank account if his/her application is selected for allotment, and after the basis of IPO stock allocation is finalised; or if the issue is withdrawn or deemed to have failed.
+This means that an investor’s application money (if applied through ASBA) will only be debited from the bank account if his/her application is selected for allotment, and after the basis of IPO stock allocation is finalised; or will be cleared back into the linked ASBA account if the issue is withdrawn or deemed to have failed.

 In case of rights issue, the application money is debited from the bank account after the receipt of instruction from the registrars.